-Montana Fair Housing is a full service, private, non-profit organization dedicated to the reduction and eradication of housing discrimination in our state.
+Montana Fair Housing is a full-service, private, non-profit organization dedicated to the reduction and eradication of housing discrimination in our state.

 Montana Fair Housing serves housing providers and consumers across the state, responding to inquiries and discriminatory housing complaints.
-We provide information and support to consumers and industry representatives, and investigate allegations of discrimination in housing.
+We provide information and support to consumers and industry representatives and investigate allegations of discrimination in housing.
 We also counsel victims of housing discrimination and assist them in filing federal and state administrative complaints.

 Housing Assistance Council

-Housing Assistance Council – improves housing conditions for the rural poor, with an emphasis on the poorest of the poor in the most rural places in the United States.
+The Housing Assistance Council improves housing conditions for the rural poor, with an emphasis on the poorest of the poor in the most rural places in the United States.
 It offers services to public, nonprofit, and private organizations throughout the rural United States.

 U.S. Department of Housing and Urban Development

-The Consumer Financial Protection Bureau (CFPB) is a 21st century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
+The Consumer Financial Protection Bureau (CFPB) is a 21st-century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.